StanfordMIMI/Comp2Comp/docs/Local Implementation @ M1 arm64 Silicon.md

 python -m pip install tensorflow-macos==2.9 python -m pip install tensorflow-metal==0.5.0
 ```
 If you use other methods to install tensorflow, version 2.11.0 might be the best option.
-Tensorflow version 2.12.0 caused some problems (issue .
+Tensorflow version 2.12.0 has caused some problems.

 ### PyTorch
 For reference https://pytorch.org.
 The nightly build is (at least for -c conda-forge or -c pytorch) not needed, and the default already supports GPU acceleration on arm64.